JorickDeClercq/Data-Vizualizatie_Jorick_De_Clercq/README.md

 **Result**

 Assignment 4 is a video, which show shows everything arrests of each year, starting 1970 up until 2017.
-And compares the amount of arrests of each county..
+And compares the amount of arrests of each county.